 Heel Pain a Runners’ Perspective Management and Treatment

-Heal pain is common in people that do sports that involves a lot of running.
-It is something that could happen over a period of time, or could be instant depending on several factors.
-It is also not only limited to runners but could be experienced by anyone that does sports that involve running or jumping, although it may be more prevalent in runner for reasons such as the stress of over using the heal while running which could be caused by a sudden increase in miles run along with the increased level of impact on the heal bone (calcaneous) and ankle joint, or the over use of shoes that do not have the proper support and cushioning which can in fact cause tiny tears in the tendon fibres.
+Heel pain is common in people that do sports that involve a lot of running.
+It is something that could happen over a period of time or could be instant depending on several factors.
+It is also not only limited to runners but could be experienced by anyone that does sports that involve running or jumping, although it may be more prevalent in runner for reasons such as the stress of overusing the heel while running which could be caused by a sudden increase in miles run along with the increased level of impact on the heel bone (calcaneous) and ankle joint, or the overuse of shoes that do not have the proper support and cushioning which can in fact cause tiny tears in the tendon fibres.

 What is Heel Pain?

 Heel pain is probably the most common foot complaint of people who go to the doctors for foot and ankle pain.
 It is generally localized to the heel itself and is generally noticed either under the heel which affects the plantar fascia and is called plantar fasciitis or just behind the heel affecting the Achilles’ tendon and is called Achilles tendinitis.
 It is not usually caused by one single incident like a twist or a fall but rather is a result of repetitive pounding and stress of the heel such as by the motion of running.
 It may also be caused by recent damage or injury or an accumulation of smaller injuries over the years.

 Although heel pain can be extremely painful and even possibly disabling for a period of time it is rarely a health issue and is something that can resolve itself in most instances by resting but occasionally could become something that you may have to deal with long term.
 Out of the 26 bones in your foot the heel bone called the calcaneus, is the largest and it is shaped as it is to support the weight of our body, so when we are either walking or running it absorbs the impact when your foot strikes the ground.